scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Note**: The root SCION object identifier (OID) for the SCION open-source implementation is the IANA Private Enterprise Number '55324':<br>
 `id-scion ::= OBJECT IDENTIFIER {1 3 6 1 4 1 55324}`

-The following points apply when setting the attribute value of the `ISD-AS number` attribute:

-- The string representation MUST follow the canonical formatting defined in [ISD and AS numbering](https://github.com/scionproto/scion/wiki/ISD-and-AS-numbering).
-- The canonical string representation uses a dash separator between the ISD and AS numbers.
-- The ISD numbers are formatted as decimal.
-- The canonical string formatting of AS numbers in the BGP AS range (0, 2<sup>32-1</sup>) is the decimal form.
-Larger AS numbers, i.e., from 2<sup>32</sup> to 2<sup>48-1</sup>, use a 16-bit, colon-separated, lower-case, hex encoding with leading zeros omitted: `1:0:0` to `ffff:ffff:ffff`.
+The string representation of the `ISD-AS number` attribute MUST follow the text representation defined in {{I-D.dekater-scion-controlplane}}, section "Text Representation".
+The canonical string formatting of AS numbers in the AS range (0, 2<sup>32-1</sup>) MUST use the decimal form.
+Larger AS numbers, i.e., from 2<sup>32</sup> to 2<sup>48-1</sup>, MUST use a 16-bit, colon-separated, lower-case, hex encoding with leading zeros omitted: `1:0:0` to `ffff:ffff:ffff`.

-**Example:** AS `ff00:0:110` in ISD `1` is formatted as `1-ff00:0:110`.

 The `ISD-AS number` attribute MUST be present exactly once in the distinguished name of the certificate issuer or owner, specified in the `issuer` or `subject` field respectively.
 Implementations MUST NOT create nor successfully verify certificates whose `issuer` and `subject` fields do not include the ISD-AS number at all, or include it more than once.